gixtuh/hyprland-dotfiles/README.md

-Dependencies will be self-installed except `yay`, so make sure you have `yay` installed!
+Dependencies will be self-installed.
-You'll be asked several questions such as if you want to update the system, and install dependencies if you're not sure that you did install them, then after installation, you get asked to reboot.
+You'll be shown a checklist where you check installation options such as dependency installation, rebooting, and quick mode.

 # Keybind tutorial